• Skip to primary navigation

 3. While you are still in Themes Folder, open Settings.ini File using Notepad, delete contents of this file (if any) and save this file.

-After completing above steps, setup a new Desktop Background on your computer by going to Settings > Personalization >Background.
+After completing above steps, you can setup a new Desktop Background for your computer by going to Settings > Personalization >Background.

 Sam Patwegar